Audrey, you killed short form for me.

 Mainly because it never was love.

-It was more of a voluntary sedation, let’s call it.
+It was more of a voluntary sedation.

-Downtime became dopamine-time, scrolling, chuckling, and viewing comments.
+Downtime became dopamine-time: scrolling, chuckling, reading comments.

 I’m not here to shit on short form content.

-I’m just now aware that it was indeed a sedation, and that I never truly enjoyed it, thanks to the movie Roman Holiday.
+I’m just now aware that it was indeed a sedation, that I never truly enjoyed it, thanks to the movie Roman Holiday.

 Released in 1953, starring Gregory Peck and introducing Audrey Hepburn, the film’s about a frustrated princess who escapes her palace and goes on an adventure with a journalist.